 In addition to using fish-finding sonar, modern fishing ships are using trawl nets, drift nets, longlines – a single fishing line with numerous hooks and other irresponsible tactics.
 The result is overfishing; basically, this occurs when more fish are caught than the population can replace through natural reproduction.
 Overfishing has been reported since the early 1800s and became catastrophic by the 20th Century.

 Marine biologists say that in the mid-20th Century, efforts to increase the abundance of protein-rich foods led to an abrupt increase in fishing.
-Consumers soon got used to having an access to a variety of fish species at affordable prices – however, that affordability for consumers comes at a large cost to the oceans.
+Consumers soon got used to having access to a variety of fish species at affordable prices – however, that affordability for consumers comes at a large cost to the oceans.

 Why Should You Care?